About 33 Hampstead Lane

 Under the mimosa at the back of the garden a larger shady raised patio is bounded by jasmine, solanum, clematis montana and a Blush Noisette rose running along the fence separating it from next door.
 The herbaceous border with roses, cotinus, a corkscrew hazel, acers, pittosporum Irene Patterson, macaleya, cardoons and bronze fennel is smothered in a sea of geranium rozannes.

 A high, dry bank surrounding the base of the holly tree on the left of the garden is covered in wild strawberries.
-Beneath the open steps up to the balcony that runs across the back of the house are a Japanese Azalea and wild garlic patch, a fern garden beneath the steps and a hot dry bank running down to the lower ground floor of the house covered in erigeron, thyme, ajuga, creeping rosemary, carex, campanula and little dark red dianthus – Deltoides Flashing Lights.
+Beneath the open steps up to the balcony that runs across the back of the house are a Japanese Anemones and wild garlic patch, a fern garden beneath the steps and a hot dry bank running down to the lower ground floor of the house covered in erigeron, thyme, ajuga, creeping rosemary, carex, campanula and little dark red dianthus – Deltoides Flashing Lights.

 .